Comic-Con-Museum/fan-forge-backend/README.md

 There are a few more optional configuration options available.

  *  `spring.servlet.multipart.max-file-size`: The maximum size of an indivual image in an upload.
 Defaults to 64 kilobytes.
  *  `spring.servlet.multipart.max-request-size`: The maximum total size of a request that's uploading files.
 Defaults to 512 kilobytes.

 There are also some debug options.
 In production, these **must** be left unspecified, as changing them could cause catastrophic data loss, massive instability, or severely compromise security.
-They're available **only** to make debugging easier.
+They're available **only** to make debugging easier. **Do not set them to any value** in production.

-*   `fcb.reset-on-start`: Whether or not the database and S3 will be completely cleared when the server starts.
+ *  `ff.reset-on-start`: Whether or not the database and S3 will be completely cleared when the server starts.
 This ensures that the database schemae stay up-to-date through frequent code changes.
-*   `fcb.add-test-data`: Whether or not to add a few dozen rows of test data to the database on startup.
+ *  `ff.add-test-data`: Whether or not to add a few dozen rows of test data to the database on startup.
 This ensures that there's always data to test against, even if the persistence is being reset with every restart.
-*   `fcb.close-on-init-fail`: Whether or not to close the server if any of the initialization and connection checking fails.
+ *  `ff.close-on-init-fail`: Whether or not to close the server if any of the initialization and connection checking fails.

 ### Building a fat JAR from source

 A fat JAR is just a jarfile which contains in itself all of a Java program's dependencies.
-In this project's case, there are a few things required to run, which are described in **Running** below.
-However, all of the code can be packaged into a single Java 9 jar.
+In this project's case, there are a few things required to run, which are described in **Running the server** above.
+However, all of the code can be packaged into a single Java 8 JAR.

 Building is easy, as long as you have Maven and an internet connection.
 Just
 run: